CVE-2013-3572

 01 // Technical Summary

 Ubiquiti Networks UniFi Controller versions 2.3.5 and earlier are vulnerable to a cross-site scripting (XSS) attack.
-This vulnerability allows attackers to inject malicious scripts into the administrator interface, potentially leading to account compromise and network control.
-Successful exploitation could enable attackers to steal credentials, redirect users, or execute arbitrary code within the context of the administrator's session.
+This vulnerability allows attackers to inject malicious scripts into the administrator interface, potentially leading to account compromise and system takeover by stealing administrator credentials or redirecting users to malicious websites.

 02 // Vulnerability Mechanism